-Athena SWAN Bronze Award holders need to have demonstrated that they have undertaken a comprehensive ‘self-assessment’ process.
+Athena Swan Bronze Award holders need to have demonstrated that they have undertaken a comprehensive ‘self-assessment’ process.
 This involves a extensive data analysis and department-wide consultation in order to review every stage of the academic career pathway, from student recruitment through to academic promotions.
-As part of this process, the SoGEES self-assessment team continues to review a range of specific issues, such as: the culture of the School, practical support for career breaks, flexible working policy and support for early career academics – to name only a few.
-The work of the SoGEES self-assessment team seeks to promote good practice to the benefit all staff and students and, in so doing, attenuate the barriers that adversely affect women more than men.
+The work of the SoGEES self-assessment team seeks to promote good practice to the benefit all staff and students.

 School of Geography, Earth and Environmental Sciences